VersLaFlamme/youtube-watchlater-scrapper/README.md

 npm run start
 ```
 ## Downloads
-All videos are download to the './downloads' directory
+All videos are downloaded to the './downloads' directory